dso-toolkit/dso-toolkit/packages/core/src/components/tree-view/readme.md

 # `<dso-tree-view>`

-The collection property of the Tree View is an array of TreeViewItems.
-The collection is the immutable array containing the state of the Tree View that should be managed _outside_ of Tree View.
+The collection property of the Tree View is an array of `TreeViewItem`.
+The collection is an immutable array containing the state of the Tree View that should be managed _outside_ of Tree View.

 ## TreeViewItem
 ```typescript